 You may also be responsible to pay back part or 100% of your unsecured debts, such as credit card debt, personal loans, and medical bills.
 For example, this can make your Chapter 13 plan payment very expensive, so you may want to estimate your plan payment with a free Chapter 13 bankruptcy calculator.

 Finally, you may be able to catch up on back car payments and mortgage payments as well.
+Consider taking the free Chapter 13 calculator below based on the bankruptcy forms to estimate your Chapter 13 plan payment.

 New York Means Testing